- 01283 537123

 The employer may provide a bus service for staff, but this must be available to all staff.

-The bus must have a minimum of nine seats, and can be used for home to work travel.
-The main use of the bus must be by employees (and their children), but the bus may also be used to transport staff to a nearby shopping facility at lunchtimes are after work, provided the main use remains commuting and transport between workplaces.
+The minibus must have a minimum of nine seats, or a minimum of 12 seats for a bus, and can be used for home to work travel.
+The main use of the bus must be by employees (and their children), but the bus may also be used to transport staff to a nearby shopping facility at lunchtimes or after work, provided the main use remains commuting and transport between workplaces.

-Capital allowances would be available on the purchase of the minibus.
+Capital allowances would be available on the purchase of the minibus or bus.

 Subsidised public bus services

 The employer may instead subsidise public bus services used by employees.